Rowmotion on $m$-Tamari and BiCambrian Lattices: Type BiCambrian Lattices

 Consider a permutation $w$.
 Suppose $a$ and $b$ are integers that appear consecutively in the one-line notation of $w$ and satisfy $a<b$.
 Then either $b>a$ is a descent of $w$ or $a<b$ is an ascent of $w$.
 We say this descent or ascent is \dfn{right-even} (respectively, \dfn{left-even}) if $a$ and $b$ appear to the right (respectively, left) of all even numbers in $[a+1,b-1]$ and to the left (respectively, right) of all odd numbers in $[a+1,b-1]$ in $w$.
-Note that if $b-a=1$, then this descent or ascent is both right-even and left-even.
-If $w\in\pi_\downarrow(S_{n+1})$, then it follows from the combinatorial description of the $c$-biCambrian congruence that every descent of $w$ is either right-even or left-even (or both).
+Note that $b-a=1$ if and only if this descent or ascent is both right-even and left-even.
+It follows from the combinatorial description of the $c$-biCambrian congruence that $w\in\pi_\downarrow(S_{n+1})$ if and only if every descent of $w$ is right-even or left-even (or both).

 Suppose $w\in\pi_\downarrow(S_{n+1})$ has $k$ descents $b_1>a_1,\ldots,b_k>a_k$; we will define two $k$-element subsets $S_\downarrow(w),T_\downarrow(w)\subseteq[n]$.
 If the descent $b_i>a_i$ is right-even, then we put $a_i$ into the set $S_\downarrow(w)$ and $b_i-1$ into the set $T_\downarrow(w)$; if the descent $b_i>a_i$ is left-even, we put $b_i-1$ into $S_\downarrow(w)$ and $a_i$ into $T_\downarrow(w)$.
 For example, if $w=896753421\in\pi_\downarrow(S_9)$, then $S_\downarrow(w)=\{1,3,4,5,6\}$ and $T_\downarrow(w)=\{1,2,3,6,8\}$.
 It is straightforward to check that no number will be added twice into one of these two sets from two different descents---thus, $(S_\downarrow(w),T_\downarrow(w))$ is indeed a pair of $k$-element subsets of $[n]$.
 Let $\Omega_n$ denote the set of all pairs $(S,T)$ such that $S,T\subseteq[n]$ and $|S|=|T|$.
 Barnard and Reading proved the following result.